yt-project/governance/source/meetings.rst

 Team Meetings
 -------------

-As needed, the teams outlined in the above team structure can meet to discuss maintenance and feature development for areas within the yt project.
+As needed, the teams outlined in the package/subpackage groups can meet to discuss maintenance and feature development for focus areas within the yt project.
 These teams will announce their meetings publicly and make them accessible to members of the community.